beakbahama/log/docs/stress.md

 ## The Prerequisites for Healing: Time and Safety
-The path of reawakening the Stress Response System is not a journey that can be undertaken in a vacuum.
-The deep, physiological work of releasing decades of stored trauma requires more than just willpower and the right techniques.
-It demands two fundamental, non-negotiable resources from the external environment: **time and safety.**
+The path of reawakening detailed in this document is more than a set of techniques. *It is a process of restoring the body's natural state.* This profound physiological work is not an isolated, internal act that can be done alone in the current environment for most.
+Its success is critically dependent on two foundational resources that must be provided by our external environment: **time and safety.**

 In our current world, these are often the two resources in shortest supply.
 Any societal structure that aims to foster true human well-being must therefore be designed to provide these as a foundation, not as a luxury.

 ### Time: The Currency of Healing
 The process of restoring the SRS is metabolically and psychologically demanding.
 It is not a hobby to be squeezed into the margins of a life already overflowing with the demands of a modern workweek.

-*   **Metabolic Energy:** The physical work of breaking down adhered tissue and the subsequent "healing crisis" consumes a vast amount of the body's energy.
+- **Metabolic Energy:** The physical work of breaking down adhered tissue and the subsequent "healing crisis" consumes a vast amount of the body's energy.
 True restoration requires significant periods of deep, uninterrupted rest for the body to repair and rebuild.
-*   **Mental and Emotional Space:** The mental work of facing long-buried truths and processing the emotional content released from the body's tissues cannot be rushed.
+- **Mental and Emotional Space:** The mental work of facing long-buried truths and processing the emotional content released from the body's tissues cannot be rushed.
 It requires quiet, unstructured time for reflection, integration, and the gentle processing of what emerges.

 A society that keeps its citizens in a state of chronic time-poverty is a society that mechanically prevents them from doing the deep work required to heal.